-It's important to note that the emphasis is on trying and finding things that work for them.
-You may wish to acknowledge that looking after your wellbeing can be difficult, especially with the pressure of our job roles and personal lives.
+It's important to try to find things that work for you.
+You may wish to acknowledge that looking after your wellbeing can be difficult, especially with the pressure of job roles and personal lives.
 Nonetheless our health is the most important thing, and so it's vital that we try to find things that help us stay well.